 Fast-track grants are an expression of the richness and diversity of Hope Central Church’s justice commitments, and a way to support and encourage participation in God’s peace and justice.
 If you are a Hope Central Church Covenant Partner (anyone who has joined the church), Hope Central Church wants to support a cause that matters to you.
 Our fast-track grant program provides a quick and easy process for requesting a grant (of up to $250) for justice work.
 A grant may support a nonprofit organization, contribute to an event or activity, or provide help to someone in need.
 To apply for a grant, complete a Fast Track Grant Application.

 At Hope Central Church, we believe the point of Christian life is not just going to church, but “being church” in our everyday lives, and so we are working hard to develop a network of vibrant, engaging small groups.
 The idea of small groups is that they can gather just about anywhere, and do just about anything: study the bible, create art, watch movies, eat together, explore spiritual practices, write poetry, take hikes, play music, etc. The content and venue may vary, but the purpose is the same: to gather together to share life, tell stories, pray, serve, and grow deeper into a life of faith.

 Here are some of the small groups that are currently or periodically active.
 All are open to newcomers.
 We encourage you to contact the church office for information for any group that might interest you.
 Some groups also list their activities in the Calendar.

 - Bible Study

-- Pick Up Choir: Our pick-up choir meets right before worship services to learn a piece to sing during the service.
-Come at 9:14am for the morning service or sit in with your instrument with NightChurch at 5:30 any Sunday — you’re always welcome.
+- Pick Up Choir: Our pick-up choir is led by musical director Vanessa Morris.
+The choir meets right before worship services to learn a piece to sing during the service.
+Come at 9:15am for the morning service or sit in with your instrument with NightChurch at 5:30pm any Sunday — you’re always welcome.

 In Discernment for Ordination